akka/akka-persistence-cassandra/EventsByTag.md

 Events by tag is a hard query to execute efficiently in Cassandra.
 This page documents how it works and what are the consistency guarantees.

+## How it workss

+A separate table is maintained for events by tag queries to that is written to in batches.

+It is partitioned via tag and a time bucket.
+The timebucket causes a hot spot for writes but this is kept to a minimum by making the bucket small enough and by batching the writes into unlogged batches.

+Each events by tag query starts at the offset you provide and query back all the events.
+Events for a particular tag are partitioned by the tag name and a timebucket (this is a day for older versions of the plugin, and configurable for the latest version).
+Meaning that each eventsByTag stream will initially do a query per time bucket to get up to the current (many of these could be empty so very little over head, some may bring back many events).
+For example if you set the offset to be 30 days ago and a day time bucket, it will require 30 * nr queries to get each stream up to date.
+If a particular partition contains many events then it is paged back from Cassandra based on demand.

 ## Bucket sizes

 Events by tag partitions are grouped into buckets to avoid a partition for a given tag getting to large.

- 1000s of events per day per tag -- DAY
+* 1000s of events per day per tag -- DAY
- 100,000s  of events per day per tag -- HOUR 1,000,000s of events per day per tag -- MINUTE
+* 100,000s  of events per day per tag -- HOUR
+* 1,000,000s of events per day per tag -- MINUTE

 This setting can not be changed after data has been written.